home-assistant/home-assistant.io/source/_posts/2024-01-17-voice-assistant-contest.markdown

 - A [Home Assistant Green](/green/)
 - A [Home Assistant SkyConnect](/skyconnect/)
-- A spot on the closing ceremony livestream to present his/her work, on the 10th of April
+- A spot on the closing ceremony livestream to present his/her work on the 10th of April

 Runners-up will receive a [Home Assistant SkyConnect](https://www.home-assistant.io/skyconnect/).